Skip to main content

 Flags:

-The subnet upgrade vm command enables the user to upgrade their Subnet's VM binary.
-The command can upgrade both local Subnets and publicly deployed Subnets on Fuji and Mainnet.
+The blockchain upgrade vm command enables the user to upgrade their Avalanche L1's VM binary.
+The command can upgrade both local Avalanche L1s and publicly deployed Avalanche L1s on Fuji and Mainnet.

 The command walks the user through an interactive wizard.
 The user can skip the wizard by providing command line flags.